-During the current reporting period the monitor received no complaints from inmates in correspondence or interviews of inappropriate cross gender viewing or searching.
+During the current reporting period the monitor received no complaints from inmates in correspondence or interviews of inappropriate cross gender viewing or searching by staff.

-Slightly less than half of the one hundred twenty-four respondents to the recently conducted inmate survey agreed that there is adequate privacy in the toilet and shower areas and over half disagreed.
+Slightly less than half of the one hundred twenty-four respondents to the February 2021 inmate survey agreed that there is adequate privacy in the toilet and shower areas and over half disagreed.
+In response to the July 2021 polling, forty percent of respondents agreed there is adequate privacy in the toilet and shower areas, but forty-seven percent disagreed.
 In one-on-one interviews women alleged that the bathrooms are the "hotbeds" for unauthorized smoking, drug dealing and usage, and inmate-on-inmate sexual activity.
 Of course, there are no cameras in the bathrooms due to privacy concerns and only one officer is assigned to each unit.
 If an officer is busy at one end of the unit or responds to another inmate who is creating a diversion to take attention off the bathroom area, there is no one posted by the entrance to the shower.
+Staff cite this reality as a basis for assigning two officers, rather than one, to the larger housing units.
 The monitor suggests ADOC Women's Services explore reasonable and cost-effective solutions to address unauthorized activities in the bathrooms.
-In an ideal setting, establishing a firm schedule for inmate showers and ensuring an officer is posted at the entrance to the bathrooms would serve to inhibit some of the prohibited activities, but this is not realistic at this juncture, given the staffing challenges.
+Establishing a firm schedule for inmate showers, staggered by unit, and ensuring an officer roving between units for shower coverage is posted at the entrance to the bathrooms would serve to inhibit some of the prohibited activities.